 - Popular Activities: Boat ride on the Laguna Tempanos,

 - Popular Hiking Trails: Ventisquero Colgante trail

-There are 4 hiking trails in Queulat National Park ranging from a 20 minute walk to a challenging 5 hour hike.
+There are 4 hiking trails in Queulat National Park ranging from a 20-minute walk to a challenging 5-hour hike.
 Don’t miss the Ventisquero Colgante trail.
 The trail starts at the car park of the Ventisquero entrance of Queulat National Park and finishes at the spectacular Mirrador Ventisquero Colgante viewpoint, a breathtaking view of the beautiful hanging glacier.
-It is a relatively easy 5.6 km hike taking to 2h30 min to 3 hours to complete the hike.
+It is a relatively easy 5.6 km hike taking 2h30 min to 3 hours to complete the hike.

 Patagonia National Park (Parque Patagonia)